mithril-security/aicert/docs/docs/getting-started/get-started.md

 For our example, we can use the default configuration file by providing a `src/main.py` Python script in our GitHub repository and placing all the files we need for our script within this GitHub repository.

-However, there may be some use cases where users want to customize their AICert configuration for increased flexibility or more complex use cases.
+> There may be some use cases where users want to customize their AICert configuration.
 We will provide full details of all the AICert config file options and how to implement them in our AICert config file tutorial **coming soon**!

 ### Step 3: Launching the traceable training